 Note: This restaurant has closed permanently.

-The style is Scandinavian, with a focus on fresh, Norwegian produce.
-There is also a few typical Swedish ingredients on the menu, like cheese from Västerbotten, råraka (hash browns) and löjrom (vendace roe).
-I presume because of Sweden being Bjørn Svensson’s home country.
+The style at Fauna is Scandinavian, with a focus on fresh, Norwegian produce.
+There are also a few typical Swedish ingredients on the menu, like cheese from Västerbotten, råraka (hash browns), and löjrom (vendace roe) – presumably since Sweden is Bjørn Svensson’s home country.
 Fauna is more modern than traditional, but in terms of the Nordic kitchen, it is way more classic than other Oslo restaurants in that genre, e.g. Maaemo and Ylajali.

 Have you been to restaurant Fauna?
 How was your experience?

 Follow Us on Social Media YouTube Anders Husa & Kaitlin Orr Instagram @andershusa @carnivorr Facebook Anders Husa & Kaitlin Orr Join Our Food Community The HungriesBecome a Patron!